History of rail transport in Luxembourg: Prince-Henri network

-1873 – 1874: From Diekirch, along the Sauer, a new project was started, the Ettelbrück-Wasserbillig line.
+1873–1874: From Diekirch, along the Sauer, a new project was started, the Ettelbrück-Wasserbillig line.
 50 km in length, in order to avoid tunnels it went all the way through the Sauer valley up to Wasserbillig.
 On 20 October 1873 the Diekirch – Echternach line was inaugurated in the presence of Prince Henry, in Echternach.
 It was only fully functional from 8 December 1873, as there was still some work to be done.
 On 20 May 1874 the Echternach-Wasserbillig line started work.

 In 1874, the double track Pétange – Athus line was built, to create another connection to Belgium.

-During 1874 – 1877, the customers of the ironworks were losing interest in Luxembourgish cast iron.
+During 1874–1877, the customers of the ironworks were losing interest in Luxembourgish cast iron.
 Due to its high phosphorus contents, it was too brittle.
 Its price fell from 140 to 45 francs per tonne.
 The first crisis was unavoidable, and 40% of the ironworkers lost their jobs.
 The Prince-Henri company went bankrupt.

-In 1877, the government stepped in and in 1878 formed a new company, along with private investors, the “Société Luxembourgeoise des Minières et Chemins de Fer Prince Henri”.
-Its abbreviation remained “PH”.
+As the Prinz-Henri was not fulfilling its obligations stated in the state concessions, on 3 March 1877 the state revoked the concessions and temporarily took over the railway operations.
+The shareholders of the Société des chemins de fer Prince-Henri, which was dissolved, regrouped and founded the Société luxembourgoise des chemins de fer et minières Prince-Henri ("Luxembourgish Prince Henry Railway and Mine Company") in the same year.
+This new company took over the concessions that had been granted to the first Prince-Henri company by the state, still with the abbreviation "PH".

 Sidney Gilchrist Thomas and his cousin Percy Gilchrist invented a new procedure to produce steel from the phosphorus cast iron.
 This created a boom for Luxembourgish steel-working, and new steelworks and rolling mills sprung up.

 The new PH company made efforts to finish construction of their lines.
 On the Steinfort - Ettelbrück section, the longest tunnel of Luxembourg (700 m) was dug and the line was in use from 20 April 1880.